paul-hammant/imapdigester/README.md

 If you email the subject line `git-pull` to the digest email address, the daemon will update itself from git (provided there are no merge conflicts).

-If you email the sibject-line `pause` to the digest email address, the daemon will pause.
+If you email the subject-line `pause` to the digest email address, the daemon will pause the digesting of notifications.

-If you email the sibject-line `resume` to the digest email address, the daemon will resume from it's paused state.
+If you email the subject-line `resume` to the digest email address, the daemon will resume from it's paused state.

+Each command email is deleted as soon as it is acted upon

 # Yet to do